shaai/Arduino_LED_matrix_sketch/README.md

 7. Verify and upload the sketch to your arduino to see the text print to your LED Matrix!

-8. Experiment with slow exposure photography to write messages in your photos.
+8. Experiment with long exposure photography by moving the matrix to write messages in your photos.